 With sustainable sensibility and a feeling for the spirit of the times, ZigZagZurich succeeds implementing works inspired by artists around the globe on bed linen, shower curtains as well as plaids and blankets.

-As a sign of our social responsibility and with Swiss roots, we focus on local production within a local production within a radius of max.
-500kms.
+As a sign of our social responsibility and with Swiss roots, we focus on local production within a radius 500Km.
 An 'industrial handmade' quality standard is important to us.

 We produce in Europe, which allows us to offer quality products while ensuring rapid delivery.
 By controlling the chain of supply from raw materials to finished goods, we are able to offer locally manufactured products that use the finest materials and finishes.
 Our main production in Italy means we have direct control over what we produce, how it is produced and under what social and environmental conditions our goods are manufactured.
 Also, we use the finest Egyptian Italian cottons and European linens to produce our textiles from in a range of weaves.